-The following student outcomes are produced by the faculty of the aerospace engineering program at Western Michigan University satisfying the ABET criterion for student outcomes (1-7).
+The following are the student outcomes of the Western Michigan University Department of Electrical and Computer Engineering Department computer engineering program that satisfy the ABET criterion for student outcomes (1-7).

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - a.
 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare.

 b.
 An ability to apply engineering design to produce solutions that meet specified needs with consideration of global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.

 - a.
 An ability to recognize ethical and professional responsibilities in engineering situations.

 b.
 An ability to make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.